RenierM26/ha-ezviz/README.md

 1) Copy to custom_components folder or use HACS custom repository.
 (Custom repository : RenierM26/ha-ezviz)
 2) RESTART Home Assistant

-3) **Rewrote integration based on latest framework, the integration makes use of Config flows for config.
-Please install and configure via hassio integration.
+The integration makes use of Config flows for config.
+Please install and configure via hassio integration:

-4) Go to Configuration > Integrations, add and find the "Ezviz(Beta)" integration.
+3) Go to Configuration > Integrations, add and find the "Ezviz(Beta)" integration.
 (If you did not have yaml config entries.
 If you did, it will import automatically and create integrations for you).
-5) Type in your ezviz account username and password.
+4) Type in your ezviz account username and password.
 Also please check your region code.
-6) Your camera(s) should now be present on Hass
+5) Your camera(s) should now be present on Hass

 When upgrading from old verions: